 Many adults are concerned by the appearance of wearing braces.
 Often, Invisalign® (The invisible alternative to braces) can be used to treat adults.
 This technology involves clear removable aligners, fabricated through advanced 3D imaging to align the teeth.
 For more severe problems, we have the option of clear ceramic brackets instead of metal.

 Orthodontic treatment is no more uncomfortable for adults than children.
-Adults undergoing orthodontic treatment report the same level of soreness as children (although adults are more willing to tell us about the soreness).
+Adults undergoing orthodontic treatment report the same level of soreness as children.

 Typically, the teeth are most uncomfortable 12-24 hours after an orthodontic adjustment and will disappear within 3 to 5 days.
 Modern appliances are smaller and more comfortable to wear.
 Modern techniques, with the new titanium technology, put less pressure on the teeth to cause discomfort while moving the teeth more rapidly and efficiently.
 It also decreases the time required between adjustments to every 8 – 10 weeks.
 Treatment time, on average, is completed in 15-18 months.